DavidShield/canyon-bunny/README.md

 # canyon-bunny-template

+used an UML class diagram to structure the game into manageable and logical pieces

-This is a demo or test that enable libgdx input detector and OrthographicCamera w a s d to move selected sprite left up right down to move camera comma to zoom in
+enable libgdx input detector and OrthographicCamera w a s d to move selected sprite left up right down to move camera comma to zoom in